PhD Program Requirements

 Students are required to go through the preliminary assessment at the end of the first year.
 The preliminary assessment is based on performance in the four required core courses, to a standard deemed passable by the individual faculty teaching those courses, along with research experience after the first year of study.
 The four required core courses are: PHY 407 Quantum Mechanics, PHY 415 Electromagnetic Theory, PHY 403 Modern Statistics and Exploration of Large Data Sets, and PHY 418 Statistical Mechanics.

 Reading and Research Courses

-Students can also take reading or research courses, by arrangement and persmission with individual faculty members.
-These courses can be taken for anywhere from 1 to 12 credit-hours, depending upon the scope.
+Students may also take reading or research courses, by arrangement and persmission with individual faculty members.
+These courses can be taken anywhere from 1 to 12 credit-hours, depending on scope.